Stop & Shop Shooting: Cashier Describes Terrifying Moments Shots Rang Out

 WEST HEMPSTEAD, N.Y.
 (CBSNewYork) — A terrified cashier spoke out about the moment shots rang out at a Stop & Shop in West Hempstead on Tuesday.

-Police said one person was killed and two others injured in the shooting, which took place at around 11:30 a.m. at the store on Cherry Valley Avenue.READ MORE: Jury Reaches Verdict In Trial Of Derek Chauvin
+Police said one person was killed and two others injured in the shooting, which took place at around 11:30 a.m. at the store on Cherry Valley Avenue.READ MORE: New NYPD Unit To Patrol Times Square Will Be First Phase In Plan To Spur City's Economic Recovery

 The shooter fled the scene, carrying a black handgun.
-He was last seen wearing a black sweatshirt, black baseball hat and black mask.
+Police identified Gabriel Dewitt Wilson as a person of interest in the case and said he was an employee of the store.
+He was apprehended a few hours later in Hempstead.

 Watch: Nassau Police Share Update On Stop & Shop Shooting